0xc0170/frdm-kl25z-rust/README.md

 ===============

 Simple blinky demo for FRDM KL25Z written in Rust.
 Red LED should be blinking.
-I have tested it with the rust nightly (rustc 1.4.0-nightly (5aca49c69 2015-08-10)).
-I would like to use rust stable, but currently it does not support no_std, asm and other features for this example.
+I have tested it with the rust nightly (rustc 1.7.0-nightly (7dce32e65 2016-01-20)).
+I would like to use rust stable, but currently it does not support asm and other features for this example.
+Please once asm becomes stable, no_std already is, core should also be, not certain if all types are there, send PR updating this example.

 The latest version of the Rust compiler can be installed from http://www.rust-lang.org/install.html